matter-labs/zksync-web-era-docs/docs/dev/README.md

 - [Bridging of funds](./developer-guides/bridging/bridging-asset.md) - A brief intro on token bridging.
     - [Add tokens to bridge](./developer-guides/bridging/bridging-asset.md#add-tokens-to-the-bridge) - Add your token to the bridge.
 - [L1 / L2 Interoperability](./developer-guides/bridging/l1-l2-interop.md) - A quick brief on data communication between L1 and L2.
-- [L1 / L2 communication](./developer-guides/bridging/l1-l2.md) - Learn how to send data from Ethereum to zkSync.
-- [L2 / L1 communication](./developer-guides/bridging/l2-l1.md) - Learn how to send data from zkSync to Ethereum.
 - [Video resources](./developer-guides/videos.md) - Watch developer related videos and zkSync Era.

 ### Building on zkSync Era